 In the parched African bush, water is life.
 And on a Chobe safari, you’ll see the banks of the Chobe River teem with an awe-inspiring abundance of wildlife.

 This is the “Land of the Giants” – so-named because it’s home to the world’s largest herds of elephants (more than 120,000 ellies).

 The wonder of this place is that it’s not only elephants found here in prolific numbers.

-Botswana is known for its wildlife; the “Land of the Giants” – better known as Chobe National Park, an unfenced 4,500-square-mile park in northern Botswana – is also famous for its huge herds of Cape buffalo, large prides of lions, countless antelope and pretty well every other African animal imaginable.
+Botswana is known for its wildlife; the “Land of the Giants” – better known as Chobe National Park, an unfenced 4,500-square-mile park in northern Botswana – is particularly famous for its huge herds of Cape buffalo, large prides of lions, countless antelope and pretty well every other African animal imaginable.